tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 ### 6.6 Cloud Database TDSQL

 Tencent Cloud Database TDSQL is a highly secure enterprise-level cloud database under the OLTP scenario and has been serving for Tencent's billing services for more than 10 years.
 TDSQL is compatible with MySQL syntaxes, with advanced features such as thread pool, auditing, cross-region disaster recovery.
 This cloud database service is simple to expand, easy to use and cost-efficient.
-Please see the <a href="/doc/product/237/产品概述" title="Product Instructions">Cloud Database TDSQL Introduction</a> page for detailed introductions.
+For detailed introductions, please see the <a href="/doc/product/237/产品概述" title="Product Overview">Cloud Database TDSQL Introduction</a> page.
 When querying monitoring data of Cloud Database TDSQL products, the values of input parameters are as follows:

 namespace: qce/tdsql